mautic/developer-documentation-new/docs/rest_api/contacts.rst

            'ipAddress' => $_SERVER['REMOTE_ADDR']
        ],
        [
-           'overwriteWithBlank' => true, // This flag will allow to overwrite any field with a blank value 'id'                 => 2,
+           'overwriteWithBlank' => true, // This flag will allow you to overwrite any field with a blank value 'id'                 => 2,
            'firstname'          => 'Ashish',
            'lastname'           => 'Wallach',